-The City of Doral shall maintain the prepare a stormwater master plan and its status as evaluate taking control of stormwater infrastructure from Miami-Dade County.
-In preparation for assuming responsibility for stormwater infrastructure, the City of Doral will be required to become a co-permittee on the Miami-

-Dade County MS4 permit.
-Continue to and shall implement procedures to ensure that any future stormwater facility deficiencies are corrected to maintain the level of service standards as adopted.
+The City of Doral shall maintain the stormwater master plan and its status as a co-permittee on the Miami-Dade County MS4 permit.
+Continue to and implement procedures to ensure that any future stormwater facility deficiencies are corrected to maintain the level of service standards as adopted.

-Evaluation Measure: Update of the Completion of a stormwater master plan by July, 2019-2008.
+Evaluation Measure: Update of the stormwater master plan by July, 2019.

-Policy 5C.2.1: Continue Develop and begin to implement the a citywide stormwater master plan and conduct next update no later than July, 2019 2008.
+Policy 5C.2.1: Continue to implement the citywide stormwater master plan and conduct next update no later than July, 2019 in accordance to the Miami-Dade County Water Control Plan.

-Prepare and Maintain an inventory of existing stormwater management facilities.
+Policy 5C.2.2: Maintain an inventory of existing stormwater management facilities.
 All new facilities shall be immediately incorporated into the inventory program.
-The initial inventory shall be part of a stormwater master plan.

-Policy 5C.2.3: Implement the Stormwater Master Plan Establish a program to maintain and improve existing stormwater management facilities in order to maximize their capacity and lifespan and to ensure compliance with state water quality standards.
+Policy 5C.2.3: Implement the Stormwater Master Plan to maintain and improve existing stormwater management facilities in order to maximize their capacity and lifespan and to ensure compliance with state water quality standards.

-Policy 5C.2.4: Continue Pursue the use of stormwater benefit assessments or other dedicated revenue sources for correcting localized deficiencies in stormwater management facilities.
+Policy 5C.2.4: Continue the use of stormwater benefit assessments or other dedicated revenue sources for correcting localized deficiencies in stormwater management facilities.